jacobemery/ansible_tutorial/README.md

 Created by Jacob Emery (jacob.emery@ibm.com), IBM 2021 \
 Feel free to reach out!
 Always happy to help.

+## Get Started
+* When you are ready to begin the tutorial, open the [tutorial instructions file](Tutorial_Instructions.md) and follow the step-by-step instructions there.
+* Good luck!

 ## Goal
 First-time introduction to Ansible.
 A walk-through creating some basic Ansible content and then using Ansible to deploy a basic simulated website.